John Hughes's unrealized projects: The Bee

-Dumb and Dumber
+Ski Nuts

 According to Hughes biographer Kirk Honeycutt, Hughes had originated the story for the 1994 comedy Dumb and Dumber, and had even written an incomplete screenplay draft before eventually deciding to sell it to the Farrelly brothers and requesting the removal of his name.
+The Farrellys later recalled that Hughes' version was entitled Ski Nuts and centered around two dumb guys in Aspen:

+The idea came from John Hughes. [...]
+That's all he had.
+Our agent asked if we wanted to work with him.
+We pitched the first act of Dumb and Dumber and he literally fell off his chair laughing.
+"This is it," he said.
+"And you're directing it."
+We wrote the script in three weeks but the studio didn't get back to us.
+Then John left Universal so the project just sat there for a couple of years until I wrote to John asking if he could ask Universal to give us the rights back.
+He did but said we could never use his name when selling it.
+If we did, it was a million-dollar fine.
+When promoting the movie, we wanted to say it was John Hughes's idea but we didn't have a million dollars.
+Now, though, we finally thought we'd tell.
+We think he'd be happy for people to know the truth.

 Peter Pan

 In 1995, it was announced that Hughes was set to write, produce and direct a live action Peter Pan film as a joint venture between The Walt Disney Company and TriStar Pictures.

 Tickets

 In 1996, Hughes had written a script titled Tickets that followed a group of teenage strangers camped out all night in zero degree weather for tickets to their favorite band's farewell show.
 According to Vulture, the script was never made into a film due to the release of the similarly themed film Detroit Rock City (1999).
+It was also known under the title Big Ticket.

 How the Grinch Stole Christmas

 In 1998, Hughes pitched a film version of How the Grinch Stole Christmas! to various studios before it was adapted into the 2000 live-action film.